Volunteer Opportunities

 sashabruce.org

 Sasha Bruce is on a mission to end youth homelessness!
-We provide safe homes, life skills, workforce development, and prevention services to more than 10,000 young people and their families each year.
+They provide safe homes, life skills, workforce development, and prevention services to more than 10,000 young people and their families each year.

 Sasha Bruce’s emergency housing programs and drop-in centers have remained open throughout the pandemic, providing survival services and housing with supportive services for homeless youth.
 The pandemic continues to disproportionally impact our city’s most vulnerable residents, and we need your support.